 - Department of Health and Human Services (DHHS) has taken significant steps to increase access to needed assistance programs, including but not limited to waiving premiums and co-pays for health coverage, extending annual review periods for TANF, SNAP and MaineCare for up to three months, and providing SNAP households the maximum food benefit for their size.
 In addition, DHHS is working with DOE to implement additional SNAP benefits for each child eligible for free and reduced lunch.
-To help families maintain child care slots, DHHS has waived all parent fees for child care subsidies and continues to pay for subsidies even if programs have closed or children are home because of COVID-19.
+The Office of Child and Family Services has provided and will provide a series of financial supports to child care programs to ensure programs remain open or reopen in the face of the pandemic.
 For more information, visit the DHHS Coronavirus website.

 - Department of Labor (DOL) is responding to an unprecedented increase in the number of unemployed workers in our state, supporting parents to receive financial assistance through unemployment insurance.
 Visit the DOL COVID-19 response page for more information.
 Career Center services, including vocational rehabilitative services, remain available on-line.

 - Department of Corrections (DOC) is working with regional teams to support the reintegration of detained and committed youth at Long Creek into the community.
 DOC reports COVID-19 related data daily on its website.
 The number of detained and committed youth as of April 10th is down by 48% since the beginning of the year.